 The arts have always provided a lens for cultural investigation that offer powerful and long-lasting results.
-People with intellectual and/or physical disabilities have significant stories to tell with the power to shift our perspectives on life, they reveal much of our nature as human beings: its diversity, complexity, and universality.
+People with intellectual and/or physical disabilities have significant stories to tell with the power to shift our perspectives on life.
+Each individual reveals so much of our nature as human beings: its diversity, complexity, and universality.
 However, these individuals are typically excluded from participation due to public attitudes and misconceptions surrounding art and disability.
 These stigmatizing and reductive assumptions can be disrupted, particularly through art as an anti-normative media of expression.
-When people of diverse abilities are supported, encouraged, and given the means to create—whether independently or through the exchange of ideas—we see new aesthetics, perspectives, social critiques, and personal transformation take place.
-When approached with ethical, unbiased, and equal-opportunity intentions, collaborative works between artists of different abilities depicts a leveled, unification that is not reflected elsewhere in society.
+When people of diverse abilities are supported, encouraged, and given the means to create—whether independently or through the exchange of ideas—we see new aesthetics, perspectives, social critiques, and personal transformation take place!
+When approached with ethical, unbiased, and equal-opportunity intentions visual art can depict unification that is not reflected elsewhere in society.

 What does Andie provide?

-- I encourage of all levels of participation and respect that the choice to participate is ultimately the individuals.
+I encourage of all levels of participation and respect that the choice of participation is ultimately the individuals.

 "The visual arts - drawing, painting, and sculpture - are powerful and effective forms of communication that have been used to convey humanity's collective history, ideas, feelings, dreams, and aspirations.
 Art has always been used to chronicle and portray a wide range of emotions and experiences, from profound joy to the deepest sorrow, from triumph to trauma.
 Since our earliest recorded history, art has also served as means of reparation, rehabilitation, and transformation and has been used to restore physical, psychological, and spiritual well-being." -- Cathy A. Malchiodi, ATR, LPCC